PratyushTripathy/QGIS-Plugin-Produce-Training-Samples-For-Deep-Learning/UsageInstructions/README.md

  * Input Image (Multispectral raster, at least three bands)<br/>
  * Input Label (classified raster, single band)<br/>
  * Export Directory (where the image chips folder will be created)<br/>
+ * Check that the two rasters have the same extent, projection, cell size and number of rows and columns.<br/>

 ### **Options:** ###
  * **Class Value** -